|

 Psychologists say women have a

-which can be a problem when it comes to business development.
+tough time saying no. This can be a problem when it comes to business development.
 This

 article presents five straightforward approaches to saying

-no without appearing to be "not a team player."
+no without appearing to not be "a team player."

 Are Your Marketing Efforts Focused on High-Potential Opportunities?